Lyam0udi/GitGitHubLearning/README.md

 To merge a branch into another, use the following commands:
 1. First, switch to the branch where you want to merge the changes into (e.g., the "master" branch). ```git checkout <target_branch>```
 2. Then, merge the source branch (e.g., "feature-branch") into the target branch. ```git merge <source_branch>```

+NB : Git will automatically combine the changes made in the source branch into the target branch, creating a new merge commit if necessary.

+### Resolving Conflicts

+In some cases, Git may encounter **merge conflicts** when it can't automatically merge changes.
+Merge conflicts occur when multiple branches modify the same part of a file.
+Resolving conflicts involves manually choosing which changes to keep.